 Your heavy equipment packaging should not be overlooked.
 Custom crating is your best option to prevent any damage to your items, especially is these are expensive and fragile.

-Crates and boxes can take different forms.
+Shipping crates and boxes can take different forms.
 The best one for you will depend on your items and needs.

 Custom wood crates